Wldcmzy/Mine-Sweeper-MultiPlayer/README_en.md

 ## Predictable scalability

-​	1.Attribute ifOnline of table userInfo is not used，which can be rename to cancellation indicate if an account is canceled.
+​	1.Attribute ifOnline of table userInfo is not used，which can be renamed to "cancellation" indicate if an account is canceled.

 ## Extra